frederic-perez/AmE-dictionary/data/idioms.md

 __don’t mention it__
 __don’t press your luck__ :two::hammer:
 __don’t rock the boat__ Don’t say or do something that could upset a stable situation.
+__don’t shit a shitter__ (also don’t bullshit a bullshitter) A phr. meaning one can’t fool someone who deals in fooling others.
 __don’t shoot the messenger__ :two: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
 __done and done__ :dart::two: Totally, unequivocally finished or finalized.
 __done and dusted__ (mainly BRITISH)
+__doofus__ _slang_ One who is stupid or foolish.
-__doom and gloom__ :four: A general feeling of pessimism or despondency.
+__doom and gloom__ :five: (A situation) characterized by negativity or futility.
+A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
 (A situation) characterized by negativity or futility.
 A general feeling of having lost all hope and of pessimism (= expecting things to go badly). _The situation isn’t all doom and gloom—there are still plenty of good schools that did accept you!_
 __doormat__ :two::hammer:
 __dopey__ __1__ Stupid or silly. _I can’t ask that dopey kid to the prom!_ _A dopey idea._
 __dorky__ Describing someone or something that is socially awkward, nerdy, or stupid.